QuickBooks Blog

 • An operating presence at a physical office within the United States.

-Many small businesses are impacted by the Corporate Transparency Act.
+Many small businesses may be impacted by the Corporate Transparency Act.
 Beneficial owners and company applicants will need to provide personal and sensitive information to fulfill reporting obligations.

 Examples of this information include:

-• A unique identifying number from an acceptable identification document, plus an image of the identification document that also includes a photograph of the individual.
+• A unique identifying number from an acceptable identification document (U.S. passport, state driver’s license, or identification document issued by a state, local government, or tribe), plus an image of the identification document that also includes a photograph of the individual.
+If an individual does not have any of the aforementioned documents, a foreign passport may be submitted.

 What are the reporting requirements?